OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 The sample application we are deploying is called [Random Quotes](https://github.com/OctopusSamples/RandomQuotes).
 This is a simple .NET Core web application, which hasn’t necessarily been designed for deployment to Beanstalk.

-The generic nature of this application highlights some challenges that deployments to Beanstalk must take into account, for instance, how environment specific settings can be implemented without maintaining environment specific artifacts.
+The generic nature of this application highlights some challenges that deployments to Beanstalk must take into account, for instance, how environment-specific settings can be implemented without maintaining environment-specific artifacts.

-Beanstalk environments can define their own set of environment variables, which is the preferred way to configure the environment specific aspects of the applications they run.
+Beanstalk environments can define their own set of environment variables, which is the preferred way to configure the environment-specific aspects of the applications they run.
 Storing all configuration in environment variables is the approach recommended by the [12 Factor App](https://12factor.net/config) methodology.

 But our sample application still has configuration baked into files, specifically the [appsettings.json](https://github.com/OctopusSamples/RandomQuotes/blob/master/RandomQuotes/appsettings.json) file.
 While we could leverage the `ASPNETCORE_ENVIRONMENT` environment variable to [select an appropriate settings file](https://visualstudiomagazine.com/articles/2019/03/01/managing-production-and-development.aspx), for this deployment process, we’ll customize the `appsettings.json` file directly during deployment.